JuheonYi/JuheonYi.github.io/_pages/home.md

 ## News

-* [2020.06]<sup><span style="color:red">New</span></sup> We have two papers conditionally accepted to ACM MobiCom 2020 winter round for shepherding.
+* [2020.06]<sup><span style="color:red">New</span></sup> We have two papers conditionally accepted to ACM MobiCom 2020 winter round for shepherding (acceptance rate: 39/218 = 17.8%).
-* [2019.10] Our paper "EagleEye: Wearable Camera-based Person Identification in Crowded Urban Spaces" has been accepted to ACM MobiCom 2020 summer round.
+* [2019.10] Our paper "EagleEye: Wearable Camera-based Person Identification in Crowded Urban Spaces" has been accepted to ACM MobiCom 2020 summer round (acceptance rate: 24/139 = 17.2%).

 ## Experience

 * Institute of Computer Technology, Seoul National University, Jun.
 2020 ~
-  * Researcher, as part of alternative compulsory military service in Korea
+  * Researcher, as part of the alternative compulsory military service in Korea

 * Institute of New Media and Communications (INMC), Seoul National University, Nov.
 2018 ~ May.
 2020
-  * Researcher, as part of alternative compulsory military service in Korea
+  * Researcher, as part of the alternative compulsory military service in Korea

 ## Education
 * Ph.D., Computer Science and Engineering, Seoul National University, Sep.
 2020 ~